 Do bulkhead seats recline?

-Normally, you shouldn’t have any problem with reclining your bulkhead seat.
+Normally, you shouldn’t have any problem reclining your bulkhead seat.
 Technically, you can expand your passenger’s space with reclining if you like, even if those flying behind you might not be happy about it.

 One of the greatest advantages of bulkhead seats is that there are no seats in front of them, so there would be nobody reclining into your space while you are trying to eat, watch a movie, or work on a laptop.
 Regular seat passengers have to withstand that annoyance.